-It's a long-standing wedding tradition that brides wear something old, something new, something borrowed and something blue on their wedding day for good luck.
-Most brides interpret that practice in a similar way—with a blue garter, some borrowed and old jewelry, and a new wedding dress.
-However, if you're looking to add some creativity to your special day, there are many other stylish ways to incorporate old customs in a new way.
+It's a long-standing wedding tradition that brides wear something old, something new, something borrowed, and something blue on their wedding day for good luck.
+Most brides interpret that practice in a similar way—a blue garter, some borrowed and old jewelry, a new wedding dress.
+But if you're looking to add some creativity to your special day, there are many ways to incorporate these old customs while adding a modern flair.

-Something old symbolizes the bride's family, her past, and tradition.
-The vintage trend is here to stay so there are plenty of ways to incorporate something old.
+The bride's "something old" item symbolizes her family, past, and traditions.
+The vintage trend is here to stay, so there are plenty of ways to incorporate an "old" item into your ensemble.
 In addition to wearing a relative's dress and jewelry from her wedding day, you can use:

 - An old family Bible with the rings tied on top